 - Air Travel: Revenue Per Available Seat Mile (RASM) – Calculated by dividing operating income by available seat miles.
 Generally, the higher the RASM, the more profitable the airline.

 Both of the metrics above offer a universal comparison for industries full of different players (disparate properties for hotel, and airline companies in air travel).
 How can we translate these metrics to the ski industry?
 The answer is with RevPASS: Revenue per Available Skier Seat.

 RevPASS is a metric designed to compare ski areas using revenue relative to a common denominator (VTF/hr).
-It is calculated by dividing revenue by (VTF/hr*days in range) and can be used to compare relative success of a day, a week, a month, a year, a product type, etc. We think about RevPASS as a great normalizing metric for the industry.
+Vertical feet per hour (VTF/hr), measures a resort’s uphill capacity by the number of skiers that a mountain can move uphill over the course of an hour, It is calculated by dividing revenue by (VTF/hr*days in range) and can be used to compare relative success of a day, a week, a month, a year, a product type, etc. We think about RevPASS as a great normalizing metric for the industry.
 For example, if Resort A earns $1M in e-commerce revenue over a 120 day season, and Resort B earns $1M in e-commerce revenue over a 150 day season, who really had greater e-commerce success?
 Assuming they had the same VTF/h, Resort A is the winner.
 Given the large network of resorts on the Liftopia platform, we’re able to help our partners understand their performance in these metrics relative to others and comp set benchmarks.